hyperledger-archives/indy-client/getting-started.md

 ## Test Secure Interaction

-At this point Alice is connected to Faber College, and can interact in a secure way.
+At this point Alice is connected to Faber College and can interact in a secure way.
 The Sovrin CLI supports a ping command to test secure pairwise interactions.
 (This command is partly implemented today, and partly still a stub.)

 ```
 ALICE@test> ping Faber